alenaksu/json-viewer/README.md

 ### From CDN

-The package contains a bundled version of the components which includes also the Lit library.
+The package contains a bundled version of the component which includes also the Lit library.
 It can be useful in case you want to import the package using a CDN.

 ```html
 <script src="https://unpkg.com/@alenaksu/json-viewer@2.0.0/dist/json-viewer.bundle.js"></script>